 notebook.upsert(page); // plain markdown, in git

-The consolidation is the part people skip, and it’s the part that matters.
-Staleness isn’t an AI problem; it’s a cache-invalidation problem.
-A page is derived from some sources, so when the sources change the page is stale — mark it, and rewrite it the next time someone opens it.
-Track that lineage and freshness and provenance fall out of the same bookkeeping: every claim points back to where it came from.
+Consolidation is the part people skip, and it is the part that matters.
+Staleness is not an AI problem.
+It is a cache-invalidation problem.
+A page is derived from some sources, so when those sources change the page is stale.
+Mark it, and rewrite it the next time someone opens it.
+Track that lineage, and freshness and provenance both fall out of the same bookkeeping, because every claim points back to where it came from.

 The honest version

-This isn’t magic, and it isn’t universal.
-A notebook still struggles with questions whose answer lives only in a relationship spread across a hundred documents — “what do all our contracts have in common” is a graph problem, and pretending otherwise just hands you a confident, wrong page.
-The background tidying is real work, and a lazy model that never reconciles will quietly rot the whole thing.
+This approach is not magic and it is not universal.
+A notebook still struggles with questions whose answer lives only in a relationship spread across a hundred documents.
+“What do all our contracts have in common” is a graph problem, and pretending otherwise just produces a confident, wrong page.
+The background tidying is real work, and a lazy model that never reconciles will quietly let the whole thing rot.

 But the trade is a good one.
-Plain text in git means a human can open the file and fix what the model got wrong — try that with a vector embedding.
-The knowledge stops being a black box that answers and starts being an asset that accrues.
-And you stop betting your architecture on the index getting clever, and start betting on the boring thing that already won: write it down, keep it readable, tidy it on a schedule.
+Plain text in git means a human can open the file and fix what the model got wrong, which you cannot do with a vector embedding.
+The knowledge stops being a black box that answers questions and starts being an asset that accumulates.
+You stop betting your architecture on the index becoming clever, and start betting on the boring approach that already won: write it down, keep it readable, and tidy it on a schedule.

 The model was never the bottleneck.
 The notebook is.